Shopify/hydrogen/CONTRIBUTING.md

 - Create a new changeset.
 Use this changeset to add notes and guides to important things that are changed as part of this update.
 - Do a find & replace in the code to replace nearly all instances of the old version with the new version.
   - However, don't replace documentation unless it makes sense.
-  - Also be careful that some versions of the Storefront API don't exactly match code here: for example, SFAPI `2022-07` could be both `2022-07` and `2022-7` in this codebase.
+  - Also be careful that some versions of the Storefront API don't exactly match code here: for example, SFAPI `2022-07` could be `2022-07`, `2022-7`, and `2022.7.x` in this codebase.
+  - Note that the package.json `version` field cannot have leading `0`s.
+So you cannot have `2022.01.0`, and must instead use `2022.1.0`
 - Run the `graphql-types` NPM script to generate the new types.
   - Look through the new schema and see if there are any breaking changes
   - If there are new scalars, or scalars are removed, update the `codegen.yml` file's custom scalar settings and run the command again.